Jean-Pierre Firmin Malher

-Jean-Pierre Firmin Malher (/fr/; 29 June 1761 - 13 March 1808) joined the army of the First French Republic and fought in the French Revolutionary Wars.
+Jean-Pierre Firmin Malher (/fr/; 29 June 1761 - 13 March 1808) was a French general.
+He joined the army of the First French Republic and fought in the French Revolutionary Wars.
 During the Napoleonic Wars he rose in rank to command a division.
 He was accidentally killed in 1808 while on campaign in Spain.
 His surname is one of the Names inscribed under the Arc de Triomphe.

 Early career

 Born in Paris, Malher enlisted in the French army.
 During the War of the First Coalition, he became a colonel in 1794.
 He received promotion to general of brigade in 1799 and to general of division in August 1803.
 At the latter date, he commanded the 2nd subdivision of the 13th Military Division, headquartered in Rennes.